morethantesting/morethantesting.github.io/blog/_posts/2018-09-15-first-day-as-qa-lead.markdown

 layout: post
 custom_css: blog/blog.css

-title: "First day as QA Lead — 3 things I learned the hard way"
+title: "First day as a QA Lead — 3 things I learned the hard way"
-description: "Learn 3 lessons learned from the first day as QA Lead and why refusing to work is the way to go."
+description: "Learn 3 lessons learned from the first day as a QA Lead and why refusing to work is the way to go."
-excerpt: "Here I provide you with 3 takeaways from the first day as QA Lead that I wish I knew before.
+excerpt: "Here I provide you with 3 takeaways from the first day as a QA Lead that I wish I knew before.
 And you, probably, too."
 date: 2018-09-15T10:11:43+00:00

 image: /blog/assets/first-day-in-a-new-job.jpg